MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/view-all-activities-in-portal-timeline.md

 ---
-title: "View activities in a portal timeline | MicrosoftDocs"
+title: View activities in a portal timeline
-description: "Instructions to view all activities in a portal Timeline."
+description: Learn how to view all activities in a portal Timeline.
 author: sandhangitmsft
 ms.service: powerapps
 ms.topic: conceptual